fasalzaman/MB-901T00-Microsoft-Dynamics-365-Fundamentals/Instructions/Labs/LAB[MB-901]_M03Lab03_Encryption.md

 ---

 # MB-901: Dynamics 365 Fundamentals
-## Module 3 - Lab 3: Enhance security by encrypting your data
+## Module 3, Lab 3: Enhance security by encrypting your data

-## Lab 3: Enhance security by encrypting your data

 **Scenario:** You, as a system administrator need to change and copy the organization encryption key.